Skip to content

 Follicles of Butterfly Weed (Asclepias tuberosa) — User:SB_Johnny, CC BY-SA 3.0, via Wikimedia Commons

-32. Wheel Milkweed (Asclepias uncialis), a Texas Milkweed for Well-drained Soil
+32. Wheel Milkweed (Asclepias uncialis), a Milkweed for Well-drained Soil

-Wheel Milkweed (Asclepias uncialis): This Texas milkweed is native to one county, in the south-central part of the state (Kartesz 2015).
+Wheel Milkweed (Asclepias uncialis): Wheel milkweed is native to one county, in the south-central part of Texas (Kartesz 2015).
 In the wild, wheel milkweed grows in open areas with full sun such as shortgrass prairie, sandstone rocks, and pinyon-pine woodlands.
 Growing from 1 to 2.5 inches tall, it is the shortest milkweed in Texas.
 In the spring (March to June), the rose-purple to pink flowers bloom.
 The flowers are noted for their fragrance (Decker 2006).

-In a garden setting, wheel milkweed is hardy in zones 6-8.
+In a Texas butterfly garden, wheel milkweed is hardy in zones 6-8.
 This species is rare in all of the states where it is found and is not in cultivation.

 Plant of wheel milkweed (Asclepias uncialis) in a rocky dry area.